-Use Jumper JPI1 to enable the 1394a connections at CNF1(1394a-1)/CNF2 (1394a-2) on the motherboard.
+Jumper JPS1 allows you to enable or disable the onboard SAS connections.
+The default setting is Pins 1-2 to enable the connection.
 See the table on the right for jumper settings.

-TPM Enable Jumper Settings
+SAS Enable Jumper Settings

-Jumper Setting Definition
+Jumpe r Setting Definition

-1~2 Enabled (Default)
+1-2 SAS Enabled (Default)

-2~3 Disabled
+2-3 SAS Disabled